Skip to Site Header Skip to Main Content Skip to Footer

 This type of pain can manifest in various forms, ranging from mild to severe.
 Several factors, such as injury, overuse, or medical conditions like arthritis or fibromyalgia, can cause it.
 It can also affect one or multiple body areas simultaneously, making it difficult for women to perform daily activities and affecting their overall quality of life.

-While testosterone is often associated with male sexuality, women also produce this hormone, albeit in smaller quantities.
-During menopause, levels of testosterone in women can decrease, potentially leading to a reduced sex drive.
-[12] This change is a common aspect of the hormonal shifts that occur during this phase of life??.
+While testosterone is often associated with male, women also produce this hormone, albeit in smaller quantities.
+During menopause, levels of testosterone in women can decrease.
+[12] This change is a common aspect of the hormonal shifts that occur during this phase of life?

 Cardiac Changes